test 33

 Or.
 Rev. Stat. § 652.220, et. seq.

 Employers can’t discriminate in the payment of wages based on sex or gender identity for substantially similar work (skills, effort, responsibility, and similar working conditions).
-Provides right of action to sue for damages.
+Wage differentials can only be based on seniority, a defined merit system or a factor other than sex as specified.
+Employers may not consider an employee’s salary history during the transfer, promotion, or move of an employee within the same organization.

 Pennsylvania Equal Pay Law